by Diane W. Shannon, MD, MPH

 Chronic glomerulonephritis can lead to kidney failure.
 It may cause these symptoms:

 Treatment will depend on the cause of glomerulonephritis.
-For example, control of blood pressure and blood sugar with medications would be important when treating glomerulonephritis related to hypertension and diabetes.
-In addition, the following steps may be taken to help kidney function or reduce further damage:
+The following steps may be taken to help kidney function or reduce further damage:

 Dialysis and Transplant